Work Integrated Learning (WIL) Digital

 Please note: All employers must complete the Eligibility Criteria Pre-screen for each application.
 The option to proceed will only be available for eligible applications.
 Apply here.

-- You are registered or enrolled at a Canadian post-secondary education institution and are able to provide proof of full-time or part-time enrolment during placement
+• You are registered or enrolled at a Canadian post-secondary education institution and can provide proof of full-time or part-time enrolment during placement.

 International students do not qualify.

-- Familiar relationships: The student is an immediate family member of himself or another employee, by definition of: father, mother, step-father, step-mother, brother, sister, spouse (including common law), child (including common-law partner), step-child, ward, father in law, mother in law or relative permanently residing in the household of the Employer.
+• Familiar relationships: The student is an immediate family member of themselves or another employee, by definition of: father, mother, step-father, step-mother, brother, sister, spouse (including common law), child (including common-law partner), step-child, ward, father in law, mother in law or relative permanently residing in the household of the Employer.

 Please note that this list of exclusions and disqualifiers may not be exhaustive.
 ICTC reserves the right to amend eligibility criteria at our discretion.